Search by Provider Name

 SPRINGFIELD COMMUNITY SERVICE CENTER

 Provides assistance with clothing, personal hygiene products, diapers, and showers .
-Helps connect individuals with other community resources and access mainstream benefits, including help with SNAP applications.
+Helps connect individuals with other community resources and access mainstream benefits, including help with SNAP applications, and local transit single ride bus passes (bus passes can be requested twice per month per availability).
 Accepts food, clothing, and other donations.
-Transportation assistance is only offered when funds are available.

 1025 G Street